BetMcLean Review And Promo Codes

 At the time of viewing the home was dominated by the live in-play events but a scroll down revealed various Premier League markets open in full which is a nice touch.

 Beneath the headline areas of the site the 22 betting areas, mainly sport with some TV and political additions, are listed with extra tabs for horse racing and greyhound specials.
 All of the obvious sports feature plus slightly more obscure ones including Gaelic football and Gaelic hurling, but then again this is an Irish bookie!
+BetMcLean doesn’t have the most sports on offer, but it includes the major ones and has some more obscure sports and non-sporting bets.

 In addition to the in-play markets, the centre of the page neatly displays future games and the top coupons in descending order, while the right menu bar houses the betslip area and ‘next off’ racing information and betting opportunities.